jordibalcellss/biPE/README.md

 # biPE

-timesheet and project reporting web application.
+A timesheet and project reporting web application.

 ## Description